Bulgaria: Old Europe

 See the ‘Itinerary’ tab above for full itinerary details.

 - 18–29 September 2021.
 Only £1875.
 Booking open.

 - 07–18 May 2022.
 Early booking price only £1875.
 Booking open.

 Single supplement only £210.
 Reserve your place early for the lowest price.

 - Eleven nights centrally-located 4-star hotel accommodation (see ‘Hotel’ tab above).

-- All breakfasts, six evening meals and three lunches.
+- All breakfasts, six evening meals and two lunches.

 - Daily excursions with all entrances, guiding and transport (see ‘Itinerary’ tab above).

-- Led by a specialist in Bulgarian archaeology, supported by a local Bulgarian guide.
+- Led by a specialist tour director supported by a local Bulgarian guide.

 - Flexible flight arrangements and airport transfers (see ‘Flights’ tab above).